oconnor663/applied_crypto_2021_fall/pset1/readme.md

-# How problem sets work
+# How coding problem sets work

-The problem sets in this course will work like this:
+All the coding problem sets in this course will work like this:

 - Your solution will be a standalone program that reads from standard input and writes to standard output.
-You'll submit your solution to Gradescope, and it will be graded automatically.
+You'll **submit your solution in Gradescope**, and it will be graded automatically.
 - In the grading environment, **your program's stdin will be a JSON object** containing all the inputs for all the problems in the problem set.
 The input for Problem 1 will be the `"problem1"` field of that object, the input for